pramnora/javascript/find-primes/01/README.md

 ...and, I do fully intend to write more...including a C, C++, TK/Inter, -etc. versions.

-## SOME FURTHER NOTES: JAVASCRIPT IS THE MOST WIDELY USED PROGRAMMING LANGUAGE, NOW-A-DAYS; WITH POPULARITY 2ND TO NONE!
+## SOME FURTHER NOTES: JAVASCRIPT IS THE MOST WIDELY USED PROGRAMMING LANGUAGE, NOW-A-DAYS; WITH POPULARITY THAT'S 2ND TO NONE!

 When I first learned to write web page code: HTML/CSS, somewhere way back in the 1990's - 2000;
 I recall writing web page code using mainly either: Javascript/or, VBScript;